NetWin/JS-Interpreter/README.md

-# Deprecation Note:
+# Note

-This module is going to depcrecation mode unless someone else picks up the development.
+This is a fork of https://github.com/mercmobily/JS-Interpreter which itself is a wrapper around the original [js-interpreter](https://github.com/NeilFraser/JS-Interpreter) written by Neil Fraser.
+This repo / package attempts to keep these two repositories in sync.

 JS Interpreter
 ==============